vahidhedayati/pidfo/README.md

 pinfo
 =====

-Process Info - This gives a given pid or maps search string to a pid and returns amount of children and how long specific child and its parent or master pid has been running for
+Process Info - Run pinfo and provide either a process id or search string.
+The script will return various useful information such as amount of children, how long the pids have been running for, cpu/mem usage, tcp listen ports and lots more.. refer to output below for an example:

 ###Examples of either pid or text given after command and its output..